Jelmerro/carafe/README.md

 - A regression in a new version of wine can break compatibility until a new wine version is released

+The [wine wiki](https://wiki.winehq.org/FAQ#Which_version_of_Wine_should_I_use.3F) recommends to use a recent or even the latest version of wine, which is automatically configured by using carafe.

 ### Manage carafe

 After running `./carafe` a list of the supported options will shown.